enfabrica/enkit/scripts/gee.md

 Aliases: mkbr

-Usage: `gee make_branch <branch-name> [<commit-ish>]`
+Usage: `gee make_branch <branch-name> [<parent-branch>]`
 Aliases: mkbr

-Create a new branch based on the current branch.
+Create a new branch based.
 The new branch will be located in the
 directory:
   ~/gee/<repo>/<branch-name>

-If <commit-ish> is provided, sets the HEAD of the newly created branch to that revision.
+If the parent branch is not specified, the current branch is used as the parent branch.
+An arbitrary upstream branch may be specified as the parent branch (ie. `upstream/master_a0`).

+Note that if the parent branch is a non-master upstream branch, any PR created from this branch (or a child of this branch) will use that non-master branch as the base branch to merge into.

+If a matching branch exists in origin (ie, if `origin/<branch-name>` exists), gee will ask the user if they want to integrate commits from origin into the current branch.

+For example:

+    cd $(gee gcd bar)
+    gee make_branch foo  # foo is a child branch of the current branch, bar gee make_branch based_on_master upstream/master
+    gee make_branch based_on_fork_a0 upstream/fork_a0

 ### log